- By Jeff Olsen

 The Obama administration has unveiled a handful of new measures intended to fight prescription opioid and heroin abuse in America.

-"I think the public doesn't fully appreciate yet the scope of the problem," President Barack Obama told people attending the National Rx Drug Abuse & Heroin Summit in Atlanta on March 29.
+"I think the public doesn't fully appreciate yet the scope of the problem," said President Barack Obama, who addressed those attending the National Rx Drug Abuse & Heroin Summit in Atlanta on March 29.

 New initiatives include:

-- Making funding available to states to purchase and distribute the opioid overdose reversal drug, naloxone, and to train first responders and others on its use.
+- Making funding available to states to purchase and distribute the opioid overdose reversal drug naloxone, and train first responders and others on its use.

 - Increasing the patient limit for qualified physicians who prescribe buprenorphine to treat opioid use disorders.
 The proposal would allow doctors to prescribe the drug to 200 patients each – up from 100.

-- Making funding available for increasing addiction treatment services at 271 health centers across the country, with a specific focus on expanding medication-assisted treatment in underserved communities.
+- Providing funding for increasing addiction treatment services at 271 health centers across the U.S., with a specific focus on expanding medication-assisted treatment in underserved communities.

-Opioids are highly addictive drugs that include both prescription painkillers, as well as illegal drug like heroin.
-Deaths linked to opioids soared to more than 29,000 in 2014, the highest number on record, according to the American Society of Addiction Medicine.
+Opioids are addictive drugs that include prescription painkillers and illegal drugs such as heroin.
+Deaths linked to opioids increased to more than 29,000 in 2014, the highest number on record, according to the American Society of Addiction Medicine.

-Earlier this month, the Centers for Disease Control and Prevention (CDC) issued its first-ever recommendations for primary care clinicians on prescribing opioids.
-The CDC developed materials to assist providers with implementing the recommendations, including a decision checklist.
+Earlier in March, the Centers for Disease Control and Prevention (CDC) issued its first-ever recommendations for primary care clinicians on prescribing opioids.
+The CDC developed materials to help providers implement the recommendations, including a decision checklist.

 The Food and Drug Administration recently announced safety labeling changes for all immediate-release opioid pain medications, including requiring a new boxed warning about the serious risks of misuse, abuse, addiction, overdose and death associated with these drugs.